Nayeem0072/langgraph-site-agent/readme.md

-# AI Assistant with Web Search and Wikipedia Integration
+# MultiAgent Chat Assistant: Web Search, Wiki & SEO Analysis

 This project implements an intelligent conversational agent that can perform web searches and access Wikipedia information using LangGraph, LangChain, and OpenAI's GPT-4.

 ## Features

-- Natural conversation with GPT-4o
+- Natural conversation with GPT-4
 - Web search capabilities using browser automation
 - Wikipedia information lookup
+- SEO analysis for websites
 - Intelligent routing based on user input

 ## Prerequisites